megantosh/ict-infrastructures/README.md

 ### Cooling

 Today cooling is air based.
 Just the beginning for liquid cooling.
-The air pushed though the server gets a 10/15 degrees temperature augment.
+The air pushed through the server gets a 10/15 degrees temperature augment.

 #### CRAC: Computer Room Air Conditioner